Fuel Cost Calculator

 FAQ

-How do I calculate fuel cost for a trip?
+How do you calculate fuel cost for a trip?

 What is the difference between L/100 km and MPG?